Driver licences in Australia: Queensland

 In 2020, Queensland trialled digital licences in the Fraser Coast Region.
 During the Fraser Coast test, users reported a 94 per cent satisfaction rating.
-The Queensland Government has announced plans to host another trial in Townsville in 2022 and a state-wide roll out in 2023.
+The Queensland Government announced plans to host another trial in Townsville in 2022 and was rolled out statewide from 1 November 2023.

+Victoria

+Following a successful trial in Ballarat, digital driver licences are available in the myVicRoads and the Service Victoria apps to all Victorian full licence holders from 13 May 2024.
+The digital licence was made available to learner drivers and P-platers from 19 November 2024.

 Overseas licences

 With the exception of the Northern Territory and Victoria, visitors with a temporary visa (other than a permanent visa) from other countries are conditionally permitted to drive with their current overseas drivers licence for the length of their stay.
 Conditions vary for every state and territory.
 Generally, drivers must carry their overseas licence with them.
 A certified translation or International Driving Permit is only required if the licence is not in English, and the original licence must be carried regardless.
 In NSW, once a driver becomes a permanent resident a local licence should be obtained generally within three months.
 In Victoria, a resident who is planning on staying for more than 6 months is not permitted to drive with an overseas licence for more than six months (calculated using the visa grant or Australia entry date, whichever is later).